 7. Because Mary Researcher is making revisions to an existing document that she previously submitted in her first package (see the screenshot of the “Designer” page above), Mary should select options under “Documents from Previous Packages that you can revise”.
 This section of the “Designer” page allows researchers to revise previously submitted documents.

-8. Mary can access the Consent Form she needs to revise by either clicking on the Paper Icon next to the Consent Form under Document Type and downloading it to her desktop, or accessing the document from her personal project files.
+8. Mary can access the Consent Form she needs to revise by either clicking on the “Paper Icon” next to the Consent Form under Document Type and downloading it to her desktop, or accessing the document from her personal project files.

 9. Once all the changes to the consent form have been made, the consent should be updated with the most current version date and saved to your personal project files.